mlcommons/ck/docs/tutorials/sc22-scc-mlperf-part2.md

 ### Summary

-You can now test the end-to-end benchmarking and submission with the C++ implementation and ONNX on CPU using Python virtual environment as follows (just substitute "OctoML" with your name or organization or anything else):
+You can now test the end-to-end benchmarking and submission with the C++ implementation and ONNX on CPU using Python virtual environment as follows (just substitute "Community" with your name or organization or anything else):

 ```bash